Wang-Xiaodong1899/SVD/README.md

-Backup from starting work in SenseTime
+Backup from Neurips 2024 rebuttal